Focus on Physicians:

 Simply put, outcome goals are the big results you want to achieve.
 And process goals are the small and meaningful steps you take to achieve those larger goals.
 These are the actions and behaviors that are within your control.
 So how do you get started with creating your own process goals?
 In this article, I’ll walk you through the process.
 As the Chinese philosopher Lao Tzu said, “The journey of a thousand miles begins with one step.”
 Think of each process goal as one of those single steps.

-Specific
+✅ Specific

-Measurable,
+✅ Measurable,

-Achievable
+✅ Achievable

-Relevant
+✅ Relevant

-Time-bound
+✅ Time-bound

-So how do you get started with creating your own process goals?
-In this article, I’ll walk you through the process.
-As the Chinese philosopher Lao Tzu said, “The journey of a thousand miles begins with one step.”
-Think of each process goal as one of those single steps.
+As the Chinese philosopher Lao Tzu famously said, “The journey of a thousand miles begins with one step.”
+Think of each process goal as one of those steps.
+Small on its own, but when you place one after the other, you will go far.

 Getting Started with Process Goals

-1. Get a Notebook: An analogue, hand-written journal tends to work best.
-That way it doesn’t get lost in the ether of your computer and your on-line life.
+An analog, hand-written journal tends to work best.
+It’s less likely to get lost in the noise of your digital life and instead becomes a physical place where your thinking can land.

-3. Break It Down: Identify the smallest and most specific actions that will get you closer to your goal.
-These should be easily defined and actionable steps that you can incorporate into your daily or weekly routine.
+Identify the smallest and most specific actions that will move you closer to your goal.
+These should be concrete steps you can realistically incorporate into your daily or weekly routine.

 If this all seems a little theoretical, here’s an example of how this process might look.